Marjorie Kinnan Rawlings Historic State Park

 Welcome to Marjorie Kinnan Rawlings Historic State Park

-Before you come, you might enjoy picking up a copy of one of Marjorie Rawlings books and use her words to travel back to frontier Florida – and then come see us at the park and explore her farmyard, grove, seasonal garden and trails.
-Her book about her life here, Cross Creek, will take you directly back to life on this land and in this community.
+Before you come, you might enjoy picking up a copy of one of Rawlings' books and use her words to travel back to frontier Florida – and then come see us at the park and explore her farmyard, grove, seasonal garden and trails.
+Her book about her life here, "Cross Creek," will take you directly back to life on this land and in this community.